laboon/ebook/text/25_test_plans.md

 * _FUN-COFFEE-TOO-HOT:_ If the coffee temperature is measured at 175 degrees Fahrenheit or higher, the app shall display the `TOO HOT` message.
 * _FUN-COFFEE-JUST-RIGHT:_ If the coffee temperature is measured at less than 175 degrees Fahrenheit, the app shall display the `JUST RIGHT` message.

 How would we develop a test plan for our coffee temperature app?
 There is one input---the coffee temperature measured---and two possible outputs, one of the set `["TOO HOT", "JUST RIGHT"]`.
-We can ignore for now that I think most people would find coffee at 45 degrees Fahrenheit to definitely not be "JUST RIGHT".
+We can ignore for now that most people would find coffee at 45 degrees Fahrenheit to definitely not be "JUST RIGHT".

 A single input value and one of two possible output values is a simple case of equivalence class partitioning, so let's partition up those equivalence classes.